Different scenarios

 Steps in the order:

-3) Then, once the condition is met that order is automatically placed into the market.
+3) Then, once the Trigger condition is met, the order is automatically placed into the market at the desired level.

-Here are a few examples of where Stop Orders may be useful.
+Here are a few examples of where Conditional/Stop Orders may be useful.

 Stop loss

-You expect the price of the stock to rise and wish to minimize your losses on a shareholding in the event that the price falls by triggering a sell order.
+You expect the price of the stock to rise and wish to minimize your losses on a shareholding, by triggering a sell order, in the event that the price falls.

 Example:

-Step 1 - You nominate ‘last price’ $24.50 as the trigger to create a sell order, so if it trades at $24.50 on the ASX a ‘sell order’ will be placed.
+Step 1 - You nominate Last Traded price At or below $24.50 as the trigger to create a sell order, so if the stock trades at $24.50 on the ASX a sell order will be placed.

-Step 2 – You nominate $24.25 as the price you would sell down to.
+Step 2 – You nominate $24.25 as the Price you want to place the sell order at.

-Your sell price can be above or below your trigger, meaning that if the stock trades at $24.50, you could choose to put the sell in at $25.00 in the hope there is a bounce.
+In this scenario you can set your sell price above or below your Trigger Price, meaning that when the stock trades at $24.50, you could also choose to put the sell order the market at $25.00 in the hope there is a bounce.

-Step 1 - You nominate a trigger price at or near your buy zone.
+Step 1 - You nominate a Trigger Price in your buy zone.

-Step 2 - Then nominate buy order.
+Step 2 - Then nominate buy order Price.
 (You can nominate a price higher or lower than your trigger.)

 Place order a long way from market price

-There are restrictions about placing an order in the market if that order is a long way from the last traded price.
+There are restrictions about placing an order in the market if that order is too far from the last traded price.

-Use the trigger to nominate a price closer to your buy/sell price.
-In this case, you could put a trigger in at 7.2c to then place a sell order at 8.4c (once the price gets to 7.2c).
+You can use the Trigger to nominate a price closer to your sell price.
+In this case, you could put a Trigger in Above $0.072 to then place a sell order at $0.084 (once the price trades above $0.072).

 Buy the break

-You can use this to buy a stock above the current price - once it goes above a certain price.
+You can use a Conditional/Stop Order to buy a stock above the current price - once it goes above a certain price.

-For example, if you wish to see a bit of upwards momentum before entering a trade, you could nominate a trigger price and then place an order to buy it (up to) a price.
+For example, if you wish to see a bit of upwards momentum before entering a trade, you could nominate a Trigger Price and then place an order to buy it at a certain price above the market.

-The stock is trending sideways from 50c to 53c.
-You feel that if it cracks through 56c that it may start to move upwards again.
-You place your trigger at 56c and your buy at up to 58c.
+The stock is trending sideways from $0.50 to $0.53.
+You feel that if it cracks through $0.56 that it may start to move upwards again.
+You set your trigger At $0.56 and your Buy Price at $0.58.
+In this way, if there is sufficient volume at less than $0.58, your order will be filled at those levels, otherwise the order will be filled at $0.58 if there is sufficient volume.

 ASX trading rules and review

-All orders are reviewed by Openmarkets before being placed in the market, usually this is done electronically, then in some cases by a Designated Trading Representative.
+All orders are reviewed by Openmarkets before being placed in the market, usually this is done electronically, however in some cases by a Designated Trading Representative.
+Your order will not be reviewed until placed, which is after the trigger condition is met, so your order may be rejected at that time.
+Orders can be purged, cancelled or rejected at any time by ASX, Openmarkets or Marketech for a variety of reasons, including:

 Technical Issues